motopress/another-mailchimp-widget/readme.txt

 == Installation ==
 1. Upload the plugin to /wp-content/plugins/.
 1. Activate the plugin through the "Plugins" menu in WordPress.
-1. Enter a valid MailChimp API key on the Settings > Another MailChimp page.
+1. Enter a valid Mailchimp API key on the Settings > Mailchimp page.
 1. Drag the widget into your sidebar from the "Widgets" menu in WordPress or add subscription form via shortcode to any page or post.
 1. Select a mailing list and configure options.